arunpraba/reactjs.org/src/content/reference/react/Suspense.md

 <Intro>

-`<Suspense>` lets you display a fallback until its children have finished loading.
+`<Suspense>` enables you display a fallback until its children have finished loading.

 ```js